 15 Cooking Habits You Need to Stop Now

 There are few things better than a home-cooked meal.
 Thanks to increasing awareness about nutrition and an ever-expanding market for meal kits and grocery delivery services, people are spending more time cooking at home than ever before.
-In fact, according to a recent study, 72 percent of Americans cook at home four or more nights a week, with many indicating that they plan to increase the number of meals they prepare themselves.
+In fact, a 2016 study found that home cooking is on the rise with both men and women, and thanks to the ever-expanding market for meal kits and grocery delivery services, it’s only getting easier.

 However, many home chefs—whether experienced or just learning the ropes in the kitchen—are making crucial cooking mistakes.
 From serving soggy vegetables to cutting into food too fast, we’ve rounded up the cooking habits you need to stop now.
 And when you want to make every meal healthier and more delicious, make sure you have the 40 Things Healthy Cooks Always Have in Their Kitchens on hand.